rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

     Selected: 162622

-The selection syntax is quite simple: Each criterion must be surrounded by parentheses, and multiple criteria can be chained together using the logical AND symbol `'&'`.
+The selection syntax is quite simple: Parentheses must surround each criterion, and multiple criteria can be chained together using the logical AND symbol `'&'`.
 For example, to add a third criterion to the selection string to exclude larger molecules that are heavier than 400 g/mol, the selection string becomes `"(NRB <= 7) & (MWT >= 200) & (MWT <= 400)"`.

-The operators for comparison allowed:
+The following relational operators are supported in the selection string:

 - `!=` : not equal to
 - `==` : equal to